 The 411 on Long-Haired Tabby Cats

-Just like it's short-haired counterparts, these tabby domestic longhair cats come in four distinct patterns, they are:
+Just like its short-haired counterparts, these tabby domestic longhair cats come in four distinct patterns:

 Grooming + Popular Long-Haired Cat Breeds

-While most long-haired felines are healthy cats with minimal health issues, because of their long locks, grooming is a must for these longhair cats -- usually, they'll need multiple grooming seshes in a week, or hairballs and mats can easily form with the long hair of these cats.
+While most long-haired felines are healthy cats with minimal health issues, because of their long locks, grooming is a must for these longhair cats.
+Usually, they'll need multiple grooming sessions in a week, or hairballs and mats can easily form with the long hair of these cats.

 Surprisingly, long-haired tabby cats tend to shed much less than their short-haired cousins.